Kshitijkc/Kshitijkc.github.io/README.md

 ### Important Files

 1. index.html - This file is the main file which is currently hosted by this repository at https://kshitijkc.github.io/.
-It requires [FastPriorityQueue.js](https://github.com/Kshitijkc/Kshitijkc.github.io/blob/master/FastPriorityQueue.js) and [headerFooter.css](https://github.com/Kshitijkc/Kshitijkc.github.io/blob/master/headerFooter.css) for implementing PriortyQueue and Styling puspose respectively.
+It requires [FastPriorityQueue.js](https://github.com/Kshitijkc/Kshitijkc.github.io/blob/master/FastPriorityQueue.js) and [headerFooter.css](https://github.com/Kshitijkc/Kshitijkc.github.io/blob/master/headerFooter.css) for implementing PriorityQueue and Styling puspose respectively.

 2. Main.class - This is the compiled form of the [Main.java](https://github.com/Kshitijkc/Kshitijkc.github.io/blob/master/Main.java).
 It's the same thing as the web app [index.html](https://github.com/Kshitijkc/Kshitijkc.github.io/blob/master/index.html) to run from Command Line Interface like: >> java Main.